neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 1. Execute `model_to_run.py`.
 2. Enter the project name you want to copy the model metadata from, in the `WORKSPACE_NAME/PROJECT_NAME` format.
 Leave this prompt as black to use the `NEPTUNE_PROJECT` environment variable.
+3. Enter the number of workers to use to copy the metadata.
+Leave blank to use all available CPUs.
-3. The script will generate run logs in the same folder as `model_to_run.py`.
+4. The script will generate run logs in the same folder as `model_to_run.py`.
 You can modify this location by editing the `logging.basicConfig()` function.
-4. The source object of a run can be identified using `sys/custom_run_id`.
+5. The source object of a run can be identified using `sys/custom_run_id`.

 ## Note